googleads/google-ads-perl/README.md

 ```

 You can also get a [OAuth2ApplicationsHandler](lib/Google/Ads/GoogleAds/OAuth2ApplicationsHandler.pm)
-object from the `API Client`, and change the client ID, client secret and
+object from the `API client`, and change the client ID, client secret and
 refresh token at runtime:

 ```perl